 O God, who wonderfully created, and yet more wonderfully restored, the dignity of human nature: Grant that we may share the divine life of him who humbled himself to share our humanity, your Son Jesus Christ our Lord.
 Amen.

+Second Reading

+Hymn

-Second Reading Exodus 14:10-31, 15:20-21
+Exodus 14:10-31, 15:20-21

-Hymn Hymnal 1982, #210
+When Israel was in Egypt's land, Hymnal 1982, #648

+Celebrant

-Celebrant Let us pray.
+Let us pray.

 O God, whose wonderful deeds of old shine forth even to our own day, you once delivered by the power of your mighty arm your chosen people from slavery under Pharaoh, to be a sign for us of the salvation of all nations by the water of Baptism: Grant that all the peoples of the earth may be numbered among the offspring of Abraham, and rejoice in the inheritance of Israel; through Jesus Christ our Lord.
 Amen.

+Third Reading

+Isaiah 55:1-11

+Hymn

+There's a wideness in God's mercy, Hymnal 1982, #470

+Celebrant

+Let us pray.